Speed Racer: The Next Generation

 Speed Racer: The Next Generation is an American animated television series based on the classic Japanese Speed Racer franchise, in which the internal events take place decades after those in the 1967 Japanese series.
-It is the fourth television adaptation of the franchise, and is executive produced by Lionsgate Entertainment, Larry Schwarz, and Ken Katsumoto.
-Animation Collective produced the series, while the Flash character animation was handled by the now-defunct Collideascope Studios as their last project.
+It is the fourth television adaptation of the franchise, and is executive produced by Lionsgate Entertainment, Larry Schwarz, Ken Katsumoto, and Speed Racer Enterprises.
+The first season was produced by Animation Collective, while the Flash character animation for it was handled by the now-defunct Collideascope Studios as their last project.
+For the second season both Telegael and Kickstart Productions produced it, while the flash character animation was handled by Toonz Entertainment.
 It aired on Nicktoons from May 2, 2008, to August 25, 2013.
 This series was partly made to promote the live-action film.

 Premise

 The series follows the adventures of an orphan teenager named Speed who dreams of being a famed car racer like the one he is named after.
 He takes a bus to the elite Racing Academy, founded by the Racer family, and soon experiences the difficulties of fitting in and competing with X, the best racer/student in the school, and Speed Racer's son.